 But it was while presenting at a skincare conference that David had his “light bulb moment”, realising that the expertise he developed working on transdermal medical technology could be reapplied to solve some of the major challenges the cosmetic skincare industry.
 And Cutitronics was born!

-Dr Heath secured funding to develop technology for the cosmetic skincare industry and validated his innovation both technically and commercially.
-During this time the company was spun out of the University of Strathclyde and received recognition from the Royal Society of Edinburgh and from the Royal Academy of Engineering and ERA Foundation for both entrepreneurial approach and outstanding technology innovation.
+David secured funding to develop technology for the cosmetic skincare industry and validate his innovation both technically and commercially.
+During this time the company was spun out of the University of Strathclyde, receiving recognition from the Royal Society of Edinburgh, the Royal Academy of Engineering and ERA Foundation, for both entrepreneurial approach and outstanding technology innovation.

-He concurrently recruited the Cutitronics team bringing together the experience and expertise essential to launch such disruptive technology into the skincare market.
+In 2015 David recruited the Cutitronics team, bringing together the experience and expertise essential to launching such disruptive technology into the skincare market.
 Cutitronics is now a multi-award winning company strategically white labelling their patented platforms and devices for global premium skincare brands.